-This SEA Environmental Report predicts and evaluates the likely environmental effects of implementing the Plan and relevant alternatives.
-The Environmental Report provides the Councils, stakeholders and the public with a clear understanding of the likely environmental consequences of the Plan.
+This SEA Environmental Report predicts and evaluates the likely environmental effects of implementing Proposed Material Alteration No. 40.
+The Environmental Report provides the Councils, stakeholders and the public with a clear understanding of the likely environmental consequences of the Proposed Material Alteration.